-B. Reconciliation between previous GAAP and Ind AS
+C. Reconciliation between previous GAAP and Ind AS

-The Company does not have any effect of Ind AS transition on its opening financial statement as on 1st April 2017 and financial statement as on 31st March 2018, hence reconcilation between equity as on 1st April 2017 and 31st March 2018 and statement of profit & loss account for the year ended 31st March 2018 has not been provided seperataly.
+The Company does not have any effect of Ind AS transition on its opening financial statement as on 1st April 2017 and financial statement as on 31st March 2018, hence reconcilation for equity, total comprehensive income and cash flows for the periods has not been provided separately.